Luv1n/At1-Y12/README.md

 **Security Features:** Encryption
 **Vulnerability Addressed:** Cross-site Request Forgery (CSRF)

 Consider a situation where an attacker gains control of a user session and obtains the session token.
-The existing code allows them to create a legitimate request on behalf of an unauthorized user.
+The existing code allows them to create a legitimate request on behalf of an unauthorised user.

-Your task is to create Cross-Site Request Forgery (CSRF) tokens to ensure that only authorized users can make API requests to the server.
+Your task is to create Cross-Site Request Forgery (CSRF) tokens to ensure that only authorised users can make API requests to the server.

 **Specifications:**